-The Cathedral's unreinforced stone masonry (URSM) walls are the load bearing elements resisting the applied vertical and lateral load applied to the building.
-Figure 6 depicts exposed sections of the walls with the wall plaster removed for investigation.
+The Cathedral's URSM walls are the load bearing elements resisting the applied vertical and lateral load applied to the building.
+Figure 3 depicts exposed sections of the walls with the wall plaster removed for investigation.
 The composition of the wall is that of unreinforced masonry with irregular-shaped stones or with rectangular-shaped stones and debris placed in mortar

-Irregular-shaped stones placed in the mortar

-Rectangular-shaped stone and debris embedded in mortar Figure 3.
+Irregular-shaped stones placed in the mortar Rectangular-shaped stone and debris embedded in mortar Figure 3.
 Typical composition of exposed unreinforced masonry stone walls